In this Article

 What is Cold Brew Coffee?

-Cold brew coffee is one of the hottest techniques in coffee right now.
-Its popularity has exploded over the past few years, with people all over trying to master it.
-The technique is incredibly easy and can yield incredible results with minimal effort.
+Cold-brew’s popularity has exploded over the past few years, with people all over trying to master it.
+The technique is effortless and can yield incredible results with minimal effort.

-Cold brew coffee is a great alternative to hot coffee because it’s been brewed without any heat.
+Cold-brew is an excellent alternative to hot coffee because it is brewed without any heat.

-Coffee grounds are soaked in cool water for several hours at a time to extract the rich coffee taste without bitterness or acidity.
+Coffee grounds are soaked in cold water for several hours to extract the rich taste without bitterness or acidity.

 What is the Beloved French Press?